Business in Focus

 Wales’ small and medium-sized businesses are being encouraged to reassess their potential role in the UK’s defence sector as changes in global security and UK Government policy open the door to new suppliers.

-Industry figures told the Business in Focus podcast, From Startup to Scale Up, that the combination of shifting geopolitical pressures, technological change and recent announcements had created an opportunity for more Welsh firms to enter the market, including those with no prior experience of defence work.
+Industry figures have said that the combination of shifting geopolitical pressures, technological change and recent announcements had created an opportunity for more Welsh firms to enter the market, including those with no prior experience of defence work.

 He noted that Wales has a long-standing history of engagement in Armed Forces recruitment and defence-related industries, and that the country’s recognised strengths in unmanned aerial systems have been acknowledged at national level.